 Cash is extraordinarily perceptive in his analysis of sanity when he states, “Sometimes I think it aint none of us pure crazy and aint none of us pure sane until of the balance of us talks him that-a-way.
 It’s like it aint so much what a fellow does, but it’s the way the majority of folks is looking at him when he does it” (Faulkner 233).
 These two sentences delve to the root of the problem with determining whether or not Darl is insane.
 In As I Lay Dying, he is considered strange by other characters throughout the novel, but he is never deemed insane until his family decrees him so at the very end.
 No one in the Bundren family is a psychiatrist, and the majority of Darl’s family has ulterior motives for committing him to an asylum.
 Anse hopes to avoid being sued by the man whose barn was burned (Faulkner 232), Dewey Dell wants to silence the one person in her family who knows of her pregnancy (Faulkner 121), and Jewel is glad to be rid of the brother who attempted to burn his beloved mother’s corpse and in doing so almost destroyed both Jewel’s last connection to Addie and the symbolic value of his sold horse (Faulkner 233).
 The unprofessional manner in which Darl is determined to be insane and his family’s selfish interests cast suspicion on the credibility of their assessment of his sanity.

-Insanity is not a true medical term, and has not been in use as such since the late 1800’s.
+Insanity is not a true medical term, and has not been in use as such since the late 1800s.
 However, it is still used in legal capacities, and individuals can plead not guilty by reason of insanity.
 In 1843, the M’Naghten rule was established in the United Kingdom, and it quickly spread to the United States.
 This measure of insanity is still used in approximately half of the states in the United States today.
 It states that a person can be acquitted of their crime if “at the time of committing the act, the accused was laboring under such a defect of reason, from disease of the mind, as not to know the nature and quality of the act he was doing or, if he did know it, that he did not know what he was doing wrong” (Cornell Law).
 Given this qualifying definition, it is difficult to argue that Darl was legally insane when he set Gillespie’s barn on fire.